boltlabs-inc/libzkchannels/cli/README.md

-# zkchannels-mpc
+# zkchannels-mpc command-line utility

-TODO: add usage guide here
+For testing the MPC protocol end-to-end